Stayl045/stephans-code-journal/README.md

 - Use `element.innerText` for achievement #2
 - To change specific `string` words.
   - string.toCharAt(0).toUpperCase() - to change to uppercase
+- to turn string into an object
+- Dont have to name the same thing
+  - `Object("string")`
+- toFixed() - can move number to nearest decimal place

+### **Steps To Take for Syntax and Logic Errrors**

+1. To console log your variables

+- Its because we are dealing with `coercion` prompt may turn number into string
+- No squigly line means its not a syntax error
+- console log relevant variables to confirm what you expect

 ### document.querySelector()